7 tricks to turn your tub into an amazing walk in shower

 You’ve checked out the cool walk in showers on Pinterest, Houzz, at your local Parade of Homes and hotel rooms you’ve stayed in.
 You’ve experienced those moments of shower envy.
 You say, “these showers are really cool – but it’s not happening in my small 5’ 8’ bathroom.”

 I’m going to tell you it’s actually possible to get a slick walk in shower – even if the only space you have for it is the slender 60” wide tub area.
 You may be thinking – you’ve got to be a magician to fit a walk-in shower into my space.
-Check out the 7 tricks below and see you how you can convert your bathtub into a sleek walk in shower.
+Check out the 7 tricks below (and don’t miss bonus trick #8 at the end either!) and see you how you can convert your bathtub into a walk in shower.
 Learn how to gain space without breaking down the walls into adjoining rooms.

 Trick #1 – The “Beyonce” – using the layout to go deeper or “curvier” to gain space